fbpx

 What is a DUI?

-DUI means when someone drives under the influence of alcohol or any other substance that can impair their ability to drive.
+DUI means driving under the influence of alcohol or any substance that impairs one’s ability to drive.

 What Happens to First-Time Offenders?

 A first time offender is someone who has never received a DUI in the past ten years.
-Should you face a first time DUI charge in California, you likely face a misdemeanor charge punishable by 3 to 5 years of probation and up to $1,000 in fines.
-Additionally, you will likely have your driver’s license suspended and will need to take rehabilitation classes, such as DUI school.
+Should you face a first-time DUI charge in California, you likely face a misdemeanor charge punishable by 3 to 5 years of probation and up to $1,000 in fines.
+You will also likely have your driver’s license suspended and need to take rehabilitation classes, such as DUI school.

 What Happens After Receiving a DUI?